Note

 This article provides links to reliability guidance for many Azure services.
 Most reliability guides contain the following information:

-- Reliability architecture overview is a synopsis of how the service supports reliability, including information about which components are managed by Azure and which are managed by you, any built-in redundancy features, and how to provision and manage multiple resources, if applicable.
+Reliability architecture overview is a synopsis of how the service supports reliability.
+It includes information about which components Azure manages and which components you manage, built-in redundancy features, and how to provision and manage multiple resources, if applicable.

-- Transient fault handling details how the service handles normal day-to-day transient faults that can occur in the cloud and include information on how to handle these faults in your application.
-This includes information on retry policies, timeouts, and other best practices for handling transient faults.
+Transient fault handling describes how the service handles day-to-day transient faults that can occur in the cloud.
+It also describes how to handle these faults in your application, including information about retry policies, timeouts, and other best practices.

-- Availability zones such as zonal and zone-redundant deployment options, traffic routing and data replication between zones, what happens if a zone experiences an outage, failback, and how to configure your resources for availability zone support.
+Availability zones describe zonal and zone-redundant deployment options, traffic routing and data replication between zones, what happens when a zone experiences an outage, failback, and how to configure your resources for availability zone support.

-- Multi-region support such as how to configure multi-region or geo-disaster support, traffic routing and data replication between regions, region-down experience, failover and failback support, alternative multi-region support.
+Multi-region support describes how to configure multi-region or geo-disaster support, traffic routing and data replication between regions, region-down experience, failover and failback support, and alternative multi-region support.

-- Backup support such as who controls backups, where they are stored and replicated to, how they can be recovered, and whether they are accessible only within a region or across regions.
+Backup support, such as who controls backups, where they're stored and replicated to, how they can be recovered, and whether they're accessible only within a region or across regions.

-- Service level agreements for availability, including how the expected uptime changes based on the configuration you use.
+Service-level agreements (SLAs) for availability, including how the expected uptime changes based on the configuration that you use.

 This section provides links to reliability guidance for many Azure services.
-Each service guide contains information on how the service supports reliability features.
+Each service guide contains information about how the service supports reliability features.

 Note

-Some service documents are in the process of, or are not yet updated into a single reliability guide format.
-These may contain more than one document that references reliability guidance.
+Some service documents don't follow a single reliability guide format.
+These services might list more than one article that references reliability guidance.